oliversalzburg/strider-dev/README.md

 - `--jobs=n` Set the amount of concurrent cloning processes to run.
 Default is **6**.
 - `--verbose` More diagnostic output.

+## `license`
+Checks the software licenses in all projects.
+The script looks for the `license` field in the `package.json` and for files matching the pattern `/LICENSE/`.

+- `--verbose` More diagnostic output.

 ## `link`
 Links (in terms of [`npm link`](https://docs.npmjs.com/cli/link)) all projects in the current working directory with each other.
 This makes sure that you're using your local working directory of each project, instead of a fixed version pulled from